 Ponce De Leon Inlet Lighthouse Preservation Association

 They have an excellent collection of educational materials for teachers that revolve around visiting the Ponce Lighthouse and Florida related topics.

-Including reading lists, lesson plans and activities.
-These materials can be easily adapted to any lighthouse visit.
+These materials include reading lists, lesson plans and activities, which can be easily adapted to any lighthouse visit.

 Safe At Sea

 An educational resource from Trinity House (England).
 Contains teacher’s notes, worksheets, games and videos

 The Chesapeake Chapter of the U.S, Lighthouse Society has an interactive web page with some games, lighthouse projects and a number of other children orientated educational materials.